spyguerre/DumpAndLearn/README.md

 The app provides a correction for each session, and encourages you to correct the words that you misspelled until you get them right.

+### Listen to a Podcast

+This feature allows you to listen to a podcast in your target language, and get the transcript of it in real time along with a translation.
+You can also highlight words that you don't understand, and get an instant translation; with the ability to add these words dynamically to your word bank as well.

 ### Learn from a Song

-This third feature allows you to type the name of a song and its artist, to automatically download its lyrics from Genius (if available), and its music video from youtube!
+This fourth feature allows you to type the name of a song and its artist, to automatically download its lyrics from Genius (if available), and its music video from youtube!